sbslee/dokdo/docs/qiime2_api.rst

 Introduction
 ============

-This page describes the QIIME 2 API, which is the main building block of Dokdo, and how I use it to perform various tasks in Python.
-If you are planning to use the QIIME 2 API with Jupyter Notebook, make sure your notebook is open within an environment with QIIME 2.
+This page describes QIIME 2 API, which is the main building block of Dokdo, and how I use it to perform various tasks in Python.
+If you are planning to use QIIME 2 API with Jupyter Notebook, make sure your notebook is open within an environment with QIIME 2.

 Get Sample IDs from Metadata
 ============================